-Instead of working with pure CBT therapy or focussed coaching I can offer a different counselling approach.
-This provides you with a space for reflection and contemplation.
-I experienced that many people benefited from this person centred approach in the years I volunteered for charities before training in CBT while working for the NHS.
+The integrative counselling that I offer provides you with a space for reflection and contemplation.
+I experienced that many people benefited from such a space in the years I volunteered for charities before training in CBT for the NHS.
 CBT is an excellent therapy but it demands time and work outside of the therapy room.
 Some people prefer and can benefit from a more free flowing counselling space where each session does not have an agenda and a goal.
 This can work well for those who arrive at therapy perhaps exhausted or overwhelmed by life’s events and want a space to speak freely and make sense of how they are feeling without launching into a structured therapy.